riccardik/ros2sofarfoxy/README.md

     cd ~/ros2-ws/src/bridge_statem/launch
     ros2 launch gazebo.launch.py

 Then launch the main launch file, to initialize the necessary nodes:

+    export ROS_MASTER_URI=http://130.251.13.118:11311
+    source ~/ros2-ws/install/setup.bash #(path of the ros2 ws) cd ~/ros2-ws/src/bridge_statem/launch
+    ros2 launch launch.py

 The package will compute continously the relative position of the `coke_can` to the robot: this position is the one that will be published on the Ros1 simulation as the position for the model of coke and, in the end, as goal position for the end effector when the mobile robot has stopped.
+We can now change the position of the `coke_can_robot`in Ros2 with the following command (using the Set Entity Gazebo service) and see how this affects the Ros1 simulation: the can will move with respect to the Baxter robot.

+    ros2 service call /spwnd_obj/set_entity_state 'gazebo_msgs/SetEntityState' '{state: {name: "coke_can_robot", pose: {position: {x:2, y: 2}}}}'

+If then we send a `1` command on the state topic, the Baxter robot in the Ros1 simulation will move the end effector in the position that the can is in:

+    ros2 topic pub /state_mobrob std_msgs/msg/Int32 "data: 1"